What does “kurage” mean in Japanese?

 - 月 : a kanji character used to mean ‘moon’ or ‘month’ in Japanese.

-From these two kanji characters, we can understand that the first kanji expression of “kurage” literally means ‘sea moon’ in Japanese.
-So, Japanese people in the past described jellyfish as the moon reflected on the sea.
+These two kanji characters tell us that the first kanji expression of “kurage” literally means the ‘sea moon’ in Japanese.
+Japanese people in the past described jellyfish as the moon reflected on the sea.
 This idea is very cool, isn’t it?
-To be honest, jellyfish are not as beautiful as the moon reflected on the sea, but this is a great metaphor, I think.
+Honestly, jellyfish are not as beautiful as the moon reflected on the sea, but this kanji expression is a great metaphor, I think.

-The second kanji expression of “kurage” consists of the following two characters:
+The second kanji expression of “kurage” consists of the following two kanji characters:

 - 水 : a kanji character used to mean ‘water’ in Japanese.